P-one-1/Instagram/README.md

 * Check server logs:-
     * See previous logs: `heroku logs -n 1500`
-    * Tail the logs live: `heroku logs -t` ActiveModel::RangeError (918853101413 is out of range for ActiveModel::Type::Integer with limit 4 bytes):
+    * Tail the logs live: `heroku logs -t`